 Step 6

-Once your Christmas shower curtain has dried you can put it up and place on your ornaments.
+Once your Christmas shower curtain has dried, you can put it up and place it on your ornaments.

 I found it easiest to glue on my ornaments while the shower curtain was hanging.

-We left lots of room for more decorations as every year I would like to add more.
+We left lots of room for more decorations as I would like to add more yearly.

-We have many Kid friendly Christmas Crafts like Christmas Gingerbread Ornaments, Kid Friendly Christmas Crafts and take a look at Family Christmas Tradition Ideas and then relax with a Messy Little Christmas.
+We have many kid-friendly Christmas Crafts, like Christmas Gingerbread Ornaments.
+Take a look at Family Christmas Tradition Ideas and then relax.

 what a great idea – especially knowing you can add more to the tree every year.
 I also love the big cardboard floor protector – it takes the worry out of littlies “helping” with craft!
 Thanks for sharing at our new #OTM linky 🙂 ~ Leanne